turing-knowledge-graphs/meet-ups/symposium-2022.md

 - Collaboration sandbox

-14:15 - 15:30 Keynote by [Susanna-Assunta Sansone](https://eng.ox.ac.uk/people/susanna-assunta-sansone/), Professor of Data Readiness, Associate Director, Oxford e-Research Centre, University of Oxford; and [Philippe Rocca-Serra](https://eng.ox.ac.uk/people/philippe-rocca-serra/), Associate Member of Faculty, Oxford e-Research Centre, University of Oxford
+14:15 - 15:30 Keynote by [Susanna-Assunta Sansone](https://eng.ox.ac.uk/people/susanna-assunta-sansone/), Professor of Data Readiness, Associate Director, Oxford e-Research Centre, University of Oxford; and [Philippe Rocca-Serra](https://eng.ox.ac.uk/people/philippe-rocca-serra/), Associate Member of Faculty, Oxford e-Research Centre, University of Oxford.

+ > **Title**: FAIR, community standards and data FAIRification: components and recipes

+ > **Abstract**: The FAIR Principles have succeeded to unit stakeholders world-wide behind a common concept: good data management under common standards.
+However, FAIR is aspirational and putting FAIR into practice is work in progress, and it "takes a village".
+We will provide an overview of two community-driven resources, and how they contribute to the necessary guidelines to turn FAIR into reality.
+FAIRsharing (https://fairsharing.org), which focuses on promotive the value and use of community standards and terminologies, key elements of FAIR; and the FAIR Cookbook (https://faircookbook.elixir-europe.org), which leverages the expertise of data professional in academia and industry to deliver recipes that address all operational aspects of making and keeping data FAIR.

 15:30 - 15:45 Closing